Lew-Engineering/libvxi11/README.md

 COMPILING
 ---------

-The library can be compiled from the command line on any Apple MocOS computer with the Apple Xcode development tools installed.
+The library can be compiled from the command line on any Apple MacOS computer with the Apple Xcode development tools installed.
 Simply place all files of this project in a single directory and execute the following command: